Endocrinology, Diabetes, & Metabolism Fellowship

-- Gain experience caring for transgender and gender non-conforming patients.
+Gain experience caring for transgender and gender non-conforming patients.
 Learn about cross-sex hormone therapy and other issues in transgender care

-- Participation in the inpatient and outpatient care of patients with metabolic bone disease, parathyroid disorders and urinary stones
+> - Participation in the inpatient and outpatient care of patients with metabolic bone disease, parathyroid disorders and kidney stones

-- Learning about the laboratory, radiologic, and histologic diagnoses of metabolic bone disease, and the current concepts of therapy of these disorders
+> - Learning about the laboratory, radiologic, and histologic diagnoses of metabolic bone disease, and the current concepts of therapy of these disorders

-- Opportunities to participate in clinical research
+> - Opportunities to participate in clinical research